hemeac/kiwiTechTree/README.md

 ## SCANsat 20.2
 Shuffled the tech nodes.
 Slight cost rebalancing.

+## Stockalike Station Parts Expansion Redux 1.3.6
+Shuffled the tech nodes.
+Added B9PS Upgrades based on the size of the parts (1.25, 2.5, and 3.75).
+If installed, it will move a couple of the stock parts to align with the 2.5 meter parts in SSPXr

 ## Alternate Tech Tree Mods (In no particular order)
 * [UnKerballed Start](https://forum.kerbalspaceprogram.com/index.php?/topic/181932-18x-unkerballed-start-v110-updated-oct-27-2019/)
 * [PBC Mod](https://forum.kerbalspaceprogram.com/index.php?/topic/181013-ksp-181-probes-before-crew-pbc-version-28/)